Pope dismisses US bishop who was prominent critic

 Pope Francis on Saturday dismissed US bishop Joseph Strickland, a prominent conservative who has repeatedly criticised his papacy, the Vatican announced.

-The rare decision to remove a senior Catholic figure came after Francis sent two US bishops to visit Strickland's Texas diocese in June.
+The rare decision to remove a senior Catholic figure from his post came after Francis sent two US bishops to visit Strickland's Texas diocese in June.

 "The Holy Father has relieved from the pastoral governance of the diocese of Tyler (US) Joseph E. Strickland," the Vatican said in a statement.